Nordic American Tankers Limited: Nordic American Tankers Ltd. (NYSE: NAT) - A lower/decreasing oil price is good for the tanker market

 Hamilton, Bermuda, March 9, 2020

-It is an undisutable fact that a low/decreasing oil price is good for the tanker market and our ships.
+It is an undisputable fact that a low/decreasing oil price is good for the tanker market and our ships.

 More transportation work will be required.